TobyLobster/ellipse/fewer_lines.md

 'child2', and 'isBlue'.
 A value of 255 means no child is present.

 Children of the root
-The root of the tree is a special case as is has eight children, which is reduced to three due to symmetry as noted above.
+The root is a special case as is has eight children, which is reduced to three due to symmetry as noted above.
 We store a mapping from the eight possible initial directions to the root of one of the three unique subtrees.
 We also store the three possible continuing directions for the subtree for each initial direction.

 ### Limitations
 Different operating systems can render straight lines in slightly different ways.
 This will affect the data produced.
 So the data is to some degree OS specific when relying on an OS specific line drawing routine.